xiaozhuka/Rekognition_API_CPP_SDK/README.md

 Version 1.0:
 ==========================
 This C++ SDK intergrates ReKognition API.
-For more information about our ReKognition API, please read our documentation.
+For more information about our ReKognition API, please read our <a href="http://v2.rekognition.com/developer/docs">documentation</a>.

 Usage:
 ==========================